 –Dr. Moshe Paranov, co-founder of the Hartt School of Music, described Phillip Boykin as follows: “A talented and gifted man with extraordinary charisma and major stage presence that electrifies and captivates audiences.”

 Phillip Boykin, a native of Greenville, South Carolina, became involved in many musical activities that helped to enhance his special talents.
-He began his vocal and theater training at the Phillis Wheatley Repertory Theater For Youth Directed and Created by his adopted Father the late Dwight E. Woods, The Greenville Fine Arts Center and The South Carolina Governor’s School of the Arts.
-His exceptional gifts led him to explore the musical world of Opera and Musical Theater.
-His studies in Opera began at South Carolina State College where he was encouraged to audition for the North Carolina School of the Arts to study with the Late, Fredrick Moses.
-During his rewarding time at this institution, he performed the role of Elder Ott in Susanna and travelled to Germany, France, and Italy as the Bass-Baritone soloist with the North Carolina School For The Arts Orchestra International Music Program.
+He began his vocal and theater training at the Phillis Wheatley Repertory Theater For Youth, directed and created by his adopted father the late Dwight E. Woods, The Greenville Fine Arts Center and The South Carolina Governor’s School of the Arts.
+His exceptional gifts led him to explore the musical world of opera and musical theater.
+His studies in opera began at South Carolina State where he was encouraged to audition for the North Carolina School of the Arts to study with professor Fredrick Moses.
+During his rewarding time at NCSA, he performed the role of Elder Ott in Susanna and traveled to Germany, France, and Italy as the bass-baritone soloist with the North Carolina School For The Arts Orchestra International Music Program.